devnull-cz/c-prog-lang/modules/pointer-to-pointer.md

 int *p[10];     // note it is equivalent to "int *(p[10])"
 ```

-Now, let's have a function takes an array of `int` pointers and prints the
+Now, let's have a function that takes an array of `int` pointers and prints the
-array's n-th element.
-We know that when passing an array as an argument, C
+value pointed to by array's n-th element.
+We know that when passing an array
-converts it to a pointer.
+as an argument, C converts it to a pointer.
 So, `int *p[]` can be written as `int **p`.

 ```C
 void